elastic/terraform-okta-aws/modules/master/README.md

 * IAM user in target account for use with Okta AWS app
 * IAM policy for user which allows only listing roles and account aliases

 Used to generate user for Okta to download AWS role.
-Automates user creation for the step, [generate AWS access key](https://saml-doc.okta.com/SAML_Docs/How-to-Configure-SAML-2.0-for-Amazon-Web-Service#A-step3) in Okta setup documentation.
+Automates user creation for the step, [setting up access to download AWS roles](https://saml-doc.okta.com/SAML_Docs/How-to-Configure-SAML-2.0-for-Amazon-Web-Service#A-step3) in Okta setup documentation.